Acupressure Points Chart – Acupressure Points for Self-Treatment

 Paihui

-Finding the spots is easy as it is on top of your head.
-By massaging, the acupoint helps with blood circulation for hair growth.
+Finding the spots is easy, as they are on your head.
+Massaging the acupoint helps with blood circulation, which is beneficial for hair growth.

-Take your finger and start drawing a line from the bridge of the nose upwards to end in the middle between the ears.
-Take ten toothpicks bundled with a rubber band and stimulate the area for ten minutes.
+Take your finger and start drawing a line from the bridge of the nose upwards to the middle between the ears.
+Then, take ten toothpicks bundled with a rubber band and stimulate the area for ten minutes.

-After completing the process, massage your whole head gently.
+After completing the process, gently massage your whole head.

 Ll1

-You can apply pressure to the Ll1 point to facilitate better hair growth.
-You find the acupoint to the nail’s corner from the index finger to the thumb side.
+You can apply pressure to the L1 point to facilitate better hair growth.
+The acupoint is located at the nail’s corner from the index finger to the thumb.

-Press the spot for three minutes every day; best of all, you do not need anyone to help as it is within reach.
+Press the spot for three minutes every day.
+Best of all, it is within reach, so you do not need anyone to help.

 B13

-Using the acupoint is simple, and you need to place three fingers in the portion between the spine and shoulder blade.
-You need to apply excessive pressing and rubbing.
+Using the acupoint is simple.
+Place three fingers in the area between the spine and shoulder blade, and apply gentle pressure and rubbing.

-You need to do this on both sides of the spine for effective results.
-While it helps with hair growth, it calms the mind as well.
+You must do this on both sides of the spine for effective results.
+While it promotes hair growth, it also soothes the mind.
 Do both spots for three minutes.

 Kongzui LU6

-The acupressure points are found on the forearm on the inside portion.
-Press the spot any time of the day to stimulate the growth of the hair.
+The acupressure points are on the inside portion of the forearm.
+Press the spot at any time of the day to stimulate hair growth.
 You can do this up to three times a day.

 LU9

-Another useful pressure point is in your wrist crease on the front part of your thumb.
+Another practical pressure point is located in the wrist crease on the front of your thumb.
 The acupoint also helps reduce arm stress and helps with hair growth.

 Acupressure Points Chart for Weight Gain

 Yes, not everyone wants to lose weight; some people also want to gain weight.
-However, before applying pressure to these acupoints, do some breathing exercises as it helps the oxygen flow through the body.
+However, before applying pressure to these acupoints, do some breathing exercises as they help oxygen flow through the body.

-• The acupoint on top of the Trapezius muscle can be found on the back where your neck and shoulder meet.
+- The acupoint located on top of the Trapezius muscle can be found on the back, where the neck and shoulder meet.
 Furthermore, it is in line with your nipple.
 Apply pressure on the point for a minute and repeat on the opposite side.

-• Stand before the mirror and find the nose bridge pressure point between the eyes.
+- Stand before the mirror and locate the nose bridge pressure point, situated between the eyes.
 You can stroke the area from the eye towards the bridge of your nose.

-• While the acupoint between the dip of your eyebrows relieves stress, applying one minute of pressure also helps with weight gain.
+- While the acupoint between the eyebrows, specifically the dip, relieves stress, applying pressure for one minute also helps with weight gain.

-• Ear acupoint is another practical pressure point between the ear and temple.
+- The ear acupoint is another practical pressure point located between the ear and the temple.
 You can massage it for a minute.

 Acupressure Points Chart for Lower Back Pain